ethereum-optimism/optimism/specs/predeploys.md

 [l1-block-predeploy]: glossary.md#l1-block-predeployed-contract

-The [L1Block](l1-block-predeploy) was introduced in Bedrock and is responsible for mainting L1 context in L2.
+The [L1Block](l1-block-predeploy) was introduced in Bedrock and is responsible for maintaining L1 context in L2.
 This allows for L1 state to be accessed in L2.

 ```solidity
 interface L1Block {